snhwang/Unity-Watson-STT-Assistant-TTS-Oculus-Lipsync/README.md

 Made it work with the provided robot head from Oculus.
 It's a different type of model than the female avatar.
 The mouth is just a texture, so you need to use the script OVRLipSyncContextTextureFlip.cs instead of OVRLipSyncContextMorphTarget.cs.
 There are new scenes labeled with "robot" so you know which ones have the robot head.

 There also a scene OculusLipsyncChatMulti which has 2 chatbots.
 The player is the main camera.
 You can move around using the arrow keys.
 The chatbot that is closest to the player is the one that will respond.
+Each of chatbots can different Watson Settings.
+In the Resoucres folder there is WatsonSettings and WatsonSettings1.
+Both need to have the credentials filled in to make the multi-chatbot scene work.

+I update to Unity 2019.4.24f1.
+The Watson Unity sdk is unity-sdk-5.0.2 and the Watson Unity core sdk is unity-sdk-core-1.2.2.

 12/6/2020